LamiaSal/Teresa_robot_internship_2021/README.md

 ![wifi configuration](./img/Giraff_rout2.png)

-## 2. Third Terminal
+## 3. On the robot PC

-On the robot PC : Launch ROS bridge
+Launch ROS bridge

 `roslaunch rosbridge_server rosbridge_websocket.launch`

-## 2. add indications to follow
+you can lauch the jupyternotebooks you want in the Test directories.

 # Control the robot via a keyboard